 For example, this initial investment may be on August 15th, the next cash flow on December 31st, and every other cash flow thereafter a year apart.
 XNPV can allow you to easily solve for this in Excel.

 CFI’s mission is to help you advance your career.
-With that mission in mind, we’ve compiled a wide range of helpful resources to guide you along your path to becoming a Certified Financial Modeling Analyst.
+With that mission in mind, we’ve compiled a wide range of helpful resources to guide you along your path to becoming a certified Financial Modeling & Valuation Analyst (FMVA)® analyst.